NiklausMeier/HB_CE_microsimulation/README.md

 ## Description

+This repository contains the R code for a de novo cost-effectiveness microsimulation.
+**Population:** Moderate-to-severe haemophilia B
+**Intervention:** Etranacogene Dezaparvovec (ED)
+**Comparator:** Prophylactic extended half-life factor IX (EHL-FIX)
+**Outcomes:** Discounted life years, quality-adjusted life years, costs, incremental cost-effectiveness ratio, incremental net monetary benefit

+A publication of the work based on this model can be found at: [PENDING]

+I have uploaded the model with all required R code and data for the sake of transparency and as a resource for future modellers.
+If interested, please feel free to develop the model further, e.g., by adding further treatment strategies, sources of costs, or other data sources.

 ## Installation
-These files can be downladed and then run by a suitable version of R. The model was mainly developed in R 4.2.1 but should be compatible with future version, as long as the required packages do not change.
+These files can be downladed and then run by a suitable version of R. The model was mainly developed in R 4.2.1 but should be compatible with future versions, as long as the required packages do not change.
 The following packages (and their dependencies) are required: ggplot2, RColorBrewer, pander, data.table, lookup, truncnorm, ggpubr, plyr, ggrepel, captioner, rmarkdown
 These packages are installed and loaded in automatically when running the '00_master_file.R' script.

 ## Usage

-This section is intended as a brief overview for the operation of the R code used to perform the simulation of the HB cost-effectiveness model.
+This section is intended as a brief overview for the operation of the R code used to perform the simulation.
 It assumes prior familiarity with R. We will first describe the basic structure of the folder and their contents, followed by descriptions of the main scripts which execute the model, and conclude by describing the functions which are used by these scripts, and which contain most of the actual cost-effectiveness modelling in their code.

 ### Folders and files